-- Recruit members for the Membership Relations Committee - Organize meetings for the Membership Relations Committee - Recruit and enroll NYSACAC members from previous renewal information, sending renewal reminders, and membership acknowledgement - Communicate with the membership via the Newsletter at least once a year - Publish a directory twice a year - Obtain current NACAC membership list for New York State and encourage non-members to join NYSACAC - Create and disseminate (every other year) a map comprised of all college members of NYSACAC - Assist with selecting and submitting Membership Spotlight honorees to be sent to the Newsletter Committee - Preserve and disaggregate data recording membership for future use (recruitment, grant writing, needs analysis, etc.) - Submit reports to respective VP prior to board meetings as determined by the yearly board calendar
+- Recruit members for the Membership Relations Committee. - Organize meetings for the Membership Relations Committee. - Recruit and enroll NYSACAC members from previous renewal information, sending renewal reminders, and membership acknowledgement. - Communicate with the membership via the Newsletter at least once a year. - Obtain current NACAC membership list for New York State and encourage non-members to join NYSACAC. - Create and disseminate (every other year) a map comprised of all college members of NYSACAC. - Assist with selecting and submitting Membership Spotlight honorees to be sent to the Newsletter Committee. - Preserve and disaggregate data recording membership for future use (recruitment, grant writing, needs analysis, etc.) - Submit reports to respective VP prior to board meetings as determined by the yearly board calendar. - Maintain and update detailed policies and procedures that include a list of important items that need to be taken care of each month. - Maintain the NYSACAC web pages and forms related to Membership, coordinating with the technology committee as needed.

-- Consist of the Membership Relations Chairs and at least two at large members of NYSACAC - Be responsible for the recruitment and enrollment of members in NYSACAC - Assist in revising, updating, publishing, and disseminating the membership directory - Encourage membership in NACAC
+- Consist of the Membership Relations Chairs and at least two at large members of NYSACAC. - Be responsible for the recruitment and enrollment of members in NYSACAC. - Assist in revising, updating, publishing, and disseminating the membership directory.